lhadjchikh/land-and-bay-stewards/terraform/README.md

    bastion_public_key = ""                  # Leave empty to use existing key
    ```

-3. The infrastructure will automatically detect and use this existing key pair.
+3. The infrastructure will use this key pair for the bastion host.

+> **Note**: If you provide a value for `bastion_public_key`, it will create a key pair with that name and public key.
+If you leave `bastion_public_key` empty, it will assume a key pair with the given name already exists in AWS.

 4. Connect using the private key you downloaded:
    ```bash